LakshmiPoojithaLysetti/AI-Powered-Order-Management-System/README.md

 ### 4. Start Neo4j Database

-Make sure Neo4j is running and accessible at the URI specified in your `.env` file.
+Make sure Neo4j is running and accessible:

 ```bash
 # Using Docker